Ostrov (Karlovy Vary District): Etymology

 The original name of the first settlement was Zlaukowerde (meaning "Slauko's island"), which changed into the German name Schlackenwerth.
 In 1331, the name Ostrov (i.e. 'island' in Czech) was first used, in a charter of King John of Bohemia.

 Geography

 Ostrov is located about 9 km northeast of Karlovy Vary.
 Most of the municipal territory lies in the Sokolov Basin, but it also extends to the Doupov Mountains in the east and to the Ore Mountains in the north.
 The highest point is the Hlaváč mountain at 908 m above sea level.
-The town lies at the confluence of the Bystřice River and the creek Jáchymovský potok; the Ohře flows just outside the territory of Ostrov.
+The town is situated at the confluence of the Bystřice River and the stream Jáchymovský potok; the Ohře flows just outside the territory of Ostrov.
 The southern part of the municipal territory is rich in fishponds.